-In Bolivia, ABC has worked with partners Asociación Armonia and Insituto de Ecologia to plant 10,000 trees and install hundreds of improved wood-burning stoves in order to reduce two communities' dependence on Polylepis for fuel.
+In Bolivia, ABC has worked with partners Asociación Armonía and Insituto de Ecología to plant thousands of trees and provide improved wood-burning stoves to reduce communities' dependence on Polylepis wood for fuel.

 In Peru, ABC and partner Asociación Ecosistemas Andinos (ECOAN) have worked with communities in the Vilcanota Mountains near Cuzco to restore and protect Polylepis forests, which support a large portion of the total Royal Cinclodes population, as well as other threatened species such as the Ash-breasted Tit-Tyrant and White-browed Tit-Spinetail.
 These forests also benefit local people by providing erosion control and protecting water sources.